facebookresearch/sam-3d-body/README.md

 ## Latest updates

-**11/17/2025 -- Checkpoints Launched, Dataset Released, Web Demo and Paper are out**
+**11/19/2025 -- Checkpoints Launched, Dataset Released, Web Demo and Paper are out**
 - < MORE DETAILS HERE >

-## Installation
+## Installation  [TODO: Taosha and David Please Confirm this]
 See [Install.md](INSTALL.md)

 ## Usage - Inference